glouppe/info8006-introduction-to-ai/projects/project2/README.md

  3. **Experiment**

  	- 3.a. - **1 point** - Provide a measure which summarizes Pacman's belief state (i.e., its uncertainty).
  	- 3.b. - **1 point** - Provide a measure of the quality of the belief state(s).
-You may assume access to the ground truth.
+You may assume access to the ground truth (i.e., the true position of the ghost(s)).
  	- 3.c. - **3 points** - Run your filter implementation on the `/pacman_module/layouts/large_filter.lay` and the `/pacman_module/layouts/large_filter_walls.lay` layouts, against each type of ghost.
 Report your results graphically.
- 		 - Record your measures (see `_record_metrics` function in `beliefstateagent.py`) over several trials.
+ 		 - Record your measures (see `_record_metrics` function in `bayesfilter.py`) averaged over several trials.
  		 - Your results should come with error bars.
  		 - The number of trials must be high enough and their duration long enough so that the measures have converged.
- 	- 3.d. - **2 points** - Discuss the effect of the ghost transition model parameter on its own behavior and on Pacman's belief state.
+ 	- 3.d. - **1 points** - Discuss the effect of the ghost transition model parameter on its own behavior and on Pacman's belief state.
 Consider the two provided layouts.
 Motivate your answer by using your measures and the model itself.
 Use the default sensor variance.
- 	- 3.e. - **2 points** - Discuss the effect of the sensor variance (as set through the `--sensorvariance` command line argument) on Pacman's belief state.
+ 	- 3.e. - **1 points** - Discuss the effect of the sensor variance (as set through the `--sensorvariance` command line argument) on Pacman's belief state.
- 	- 3.f. - **2 points** - How would you implement a Pacman controller to eat ghosts using only its current position, the set of legal actions and its current belief state?
+ 	- 3.f. - **1 points** - How would you implement a Pacman controller to eat ghosts using only its current position, the set of legal actions and its current belief state?
  	- 3.g. - **BONUS 3 points** - Implement this controller in the `pacmanagent.py` file.

 ---

 ## Evaluation

-In this section, you can find the criteria according to which the different questions will be evaluated, as well as some additional elements of evaluation of your code and report.

-For each **implementation question** (2.a), provide simply references to your code in your report.
-The evaluation of your code will be performed as follows:
- - 100% points: correct implementation of the algorithm and its components.
- - 50% points: correct implementation w.r.t. the pseudo-code but errors related to the search problem.
- - no point: implementation error of any component of the algorithm.

-For each **discussion question** (1.a, 1.b, 3.a, 3.b, 3.d, 3.e, 3.f), the evaluation will be performed as follows:

- - 100% points: complete answer.
- - 50% points: some relevant elements but incomplete and/or incorrect answer.
- - no point: no relevant element or no answer.

-Questions implying the inclusion of **plots** (3.c) in the report will be evaluated considering the following criteria:

- - Presence: your resulting grade will be half the ratio between the provided and expected number of relevant curves.
- - Readability: Each curve that is not clearly readable/identifiable will be considered as not provided.
- - Scale: All the curves on each plot that is not correctly scaled will be considered as not provided.

 Besides the questions you're expected to answer, you will also be evaluated according to the following criteria:

  - **Code style** - **2 points**
 	 - **PEP8 compatibility** - **0.8 point** - PEP8 guidelines are provided at [Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/).
 A script will be executed to check the compatibility of your code.
 		 - 0.8 point : the script runs without error.
 		 - 0 point: any error during the execution of the script.
 	 - **Specification** - **1.2 point** - correctness of the specification of your functions.